CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 ## Purpose

-This document explains, in detail, how the Marist SOC Cyber Range moved from a base Proxmox infrastructure into a functioning Windows enterprise domain environment.
+This document explains how the Marist SOC Cyber Range moved from a base Proxmox infrastructure into a functioning Windows enterprise domain environment.

 This phase focused on: